 - Design a digital tool to collect and display data

-- Produce a digital toolkit that enhances children’s and teachers’ understanding of data collection and analysis
+- Produce a digital toolbox and investigation lesson plans that enhance children’s and teachers’ understanding of data collection and analysis

 - Create and refine a learning blueprint and conjecture map that can inform early childhood curriculum development

 - Develop assessments to measure and improve preschoolers’ mathematical and computational thinking

 - Conduct studies in preschool classrooms serving children from low-income communities to identify data collection and analysis activities that promote engagement and learning

 - Findings from this project have been shared in journals, including Early Childhood Research Quarterly, Education Sciences, and the International Journal on Integrating Technology in Education, and were spotlighted in a recent STEM For All Video Showcase video.

 Drawing on data from 20 schools in two states, this project will: